kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/02-short-link-app/03-real-world-react/04-copying-link-url-to-clipboard.md

 // more code
 ```

-This won't work because the way we structured our code we can't access `clipboard` in another function because of scope but if we scope `clipboard` to the Component using `this.clipboard`, this will give us access to it globally inside the Component
+* This won't work
+* Because the way we structured our code we can't access `clipboard` in another function because of scope
+* But if we scope `clipboard` to the Component using `this.clipboard`, this will give us access to it globally inside the Component

 ```
 // more code